innovationinsoftware/tf-vault-intermediate/labs/tf-integration-testing/index.md

 ## Overview

-In this lab, you will create integration tests for your existing `learn-terraform-variables` Terraform configuration that will run in your HCP Terraform workspace.
-Unlike unit tests that validate configuration logic without creating infrastructure, integration tests create real AWS resources and validate their actual properties, ensuring your infrastructure behaves correctly in the cloud environment.
+In this lab, you will create a new repository for your EC2 instance module and set up integration testing in HCP Terraform.
+Following the [Terraform testing tutorial](https://developer.hashicorp.com/terraform/tutorials/configuration-language/test), you'll move your existing module to a new repository, publish it to the HCP Terraform private module registry, and run tests remotely in HCP Terraform.

 ## Prerequisites